Jami Floyd: US House of Representatives race

-In October of 2025, Floyd announced her candidacy for New York's 12th Congressional District, after incumbent Jerry Nadler announced he was retiring earlier that year.
+In October 2025, Floyd announced her candidacy for New York's 12th Congressional District, after incumbent Jerry Nadler announced he was retiring earlier that year.
+She withdrew from the race in February 2026.

 Awards and honors

-Floyd has won more than a dozen awards, including the Gracie Award, the Telly Award, and the National Association of Black Journalists Salute to Excellence Award and the RTNDA Unity Award.
+Floyd has won more than a dozen awards, including the duPont Award, Gracie Award, the Telly Award, and the National Association of Black Journalists Salute to Excellence Award and the RTNDA Unity Award.
 She has been nominated twice for an Emmy Award.
+In 2016, she was a consultant producer on Ezra Edelman's Academy Award winning documentary, O.J: Made in America.

 In August 2015, she was named a Public Scholar by the New York Council for the Humanities, for a two-year term, fall 2015 to fall 2017.

-In 2016, she was a consulting producer on Ezra Edelman's Academy Award winning documentary, OJ: Made in America.

-In 2021, she was part of the team that won a Dupont Award for the radio documentary Blindspot: Tulsa Burning.

 Personal life

 Floyd married criminal defense and civil rights attorney Kurt Flehinger, and they have two children together.
 In 1996, Floyd moved to New York's Upper West Side, where the family has since resided.